TN 100 (04-18)

-The SSA MBR Rewrite in 2004 made it possible to include direct deposit data when a Railroad Board Certification claim is going to RRB.
+The Social Security Administration (SSA) Master Beneficiary Record (MBR) rewrite in 2004 made it possible to include direct deposit data when a Railroad Board Certification claim is going to Railroad Retirement Board (RRB).

-A. Policy for direct deposit of Railroad Board (RRB) payments
+A. Policy for direct deposit of RRB payments

-A new Social Security RRB claim (LAF-E) does not require a completed form SF-1199 for direct deposit.
-Obtain the bank and account data and apply it to the claim.
+A new Social Security RRB claim (LAF-E) does not require a completed form SF-1199 for direct deposit; see Processing Direct Deposit Payments, in section SM 00835.340.
+Obtain the bank account data, and apply it to the claim.
 If there is a representative payee, that person or entity must approve the direct deposit data.
-The FO/PC includes the electronic funds transfer (EFT) data in the claim.
+The Field Office (FO)/Processing Center (PC) includes the electronic funds transfer (EFT) data in the claim.
 The system sends the EFT data to RRB along with other data.
-However, for EFT changes, the beneficiary or representative payee must notify the RRB as well as SSA.
+However, for EFT changes, the beneficiary or representative payee must also notify the RRB.

 B. EFT process for RRB (LAF-E) applications

-The direct deposit (EFT) information becomes part of the data that goes to RRB through the daily PRCORACE file for certification of LAF-E benefits.
-RRB uses the data to send the payments to the financial institution.
-The field office (FO) does not send the information separately to RRB for a new claim.
+The EFT information becomes part of the data that goes to RRB through the daily PRCORACE file for certification of LAF-E benefits.
+RRB uses the data to send the payments to the financial institution (FI).
+The FO does not send the information separately to the RRB for a new claim.
 This is an automated process.

-GN 02402.040 Where to Find RTNs and DANs on Account Documentation
+GN 02402.040 Where to Find Routing Transit Numbers (RTNs) and Depositor Account Numbers (DANs) on Account Documentation

-C. Processing an EFT change for an RRB (LAF-E) case
+C. Processing an EFT change for a RRB (LAF-E) case

-When a beneficiary or representative payee reports a direct deposit change for a LAF-E case, take the following steps.
+When a beneficiary or representative payee reports an EFT direct deposit change for a LAF-E case, take the following steps:

 REASON: Although the SSA system does pass the changed direct deposit information to RRB, RRB's system does not process the change automatically.
-To make the change effective, RRB must manually apply the information to its system after the beneficiary or representative payee alerts RRB to the change.
+To make the change effective, RRB must manually apply the information to its system after the beneficiary or representative payee notifies RRB about the change.